The language used in this library is designed to:

 Building Code is Not Cited

-Use of Technical Terms
+Use of Terms (all narratives are editable)

 Keeping it Simple: The main purpose of the report is to communicate clearly to the client the condition of the property.
 The use of complicated technical terms is avoided as long as the term used offers adequate protection from liability.
-Example: we use "windows" not "fenestratrion".
+Example: we use "windows" not "fenestration".

 Regional Variations: Terms vary regionally and inspectors should either use the term commonly used in the area in which the inspection took place, or list an additional, secondary term in parentheses.
-Example: For the framing member upon which a door or window header bears directly: The eastern version is "jack stud" and the western version is "trimmer".
+Example: For the framing member upon which a door or window header bears directly: the eastern version is "jack stud" and the western version is "trimmer".